mui/material-ui/docs/data/joy/components/card/card.md

 ## Overflow

 If you want to create an overflow content that fill from edge to edge of the card, wrap the content with `CardOverflow` component.

-To achieve a consistent spacing, you can use the CSS variable `--Card-padding` provided by the card (take a look at the code of the demo below).
+It automatically takes care of the top and the bottom edge if it renders as the first or the last child of the card.

 {{"demo": "OverflowCard.js", "bg": true}}

 ## Back cover

-The `CardCover` is responsible for creating content that fills the whole card.
-You can think of card covers as a layers that stay behind the `CardContent`.
+The `CardCover` is responsible for creating the content that covers the whole card.
+You can think of card covers as a background layers that stay behind the `CardContent`.

 {{"demo": "CardCovers.js", "bg": true}}

 ### Media

-You can place a plain image or video inside the `CardCover` and it will cover the whole area of the card.
+You can place a plain image or a video element inside the `CardCover`.
+It uses [`object-fit: cover`](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) on the image as a default value.

 {{"demo": "MediaCover.js", "bg": true}}

 ### Gradient overlay

-Create a gradient overlay on top of the back cover to emphasize the content for readability.
+You should make sure that there is enough constrast between the background cover and the content.
+One way to enhance the readability is to insert another `CardCover` to create a gradient overlay between the cover and the content.

 {{"demo": "GradientCover.js", "bg": true}}